 One significant way the Career and Leadership Development Center has been able to support faculty and staff is through providing outreach workshops.
 For a scheduled outreach workshop, one of our staff members will come to your class, organization or staff meetings and give a presentation on a career or leadership related topic.
 For outreach scheduling, we request at least TWO WEEKS advance notice for specific dates.
-Workshop requests for our existing topics can be completed on our web form HERE.
+Workshop requests for our existing topics can be completed through our online REQUEST FORM.

 All workshop requests need to be submitted at least two weeks in advance.
 For classroom and organization requests, we will provide outreach up to three times per semester for the same group, pending availability of staff.